fuchsia_async/runtime/fuchsia/

 impl<T: 'static> Task<T> {

-/// Spawn a new task on the thread local executor.
+/// Spawn a new task on the global scope of the thread local executor.

 ///